 By Jim Gilles

-Los Angeles, CA (The Hollywood Times) 12/10/21 – Paolo Sorrentino’s The Hand of God (Italy, 2021) has been screening at selected theaters during the past week and on Thursday night at the Los Feliz Theater in Los Angeles, Sorrentino was present for the screening of his film and offered his insights and reflections in a Q&A after the screening hosted by the American Cinematheque.
+Los Angeles, CA (The Hollywood Times) 2/24/22 – Paolo Sorrentino’s The Hand of God (Italy, 2021) has screened at selected theaters and in December at the Los Feliz Theater in Los Angeles, Sorrentino was present for the screening of his film and offered his insights and reflections in a Q&A after the screening hosted by the American Cinematheque.
 The film premiered at the Venice Film Festival a few months back and has been selected as Italy’s submission for the Best International Feature Film at the Oscars in 2022.
-It will be streaming on Netflix, beginning December 15.
+It is now streaming on Netflix.
 In The Hand of God, Sorrentino depicts his defining moments in Naples in 1984 – the city he knows best and where he grew up.
 Fabietto (Filippo Scotti), the autobiographical hero of Sorrentino’s film, is a teenager growing up in 1980s Naples, and he keeps a watchful gaze on just about everything.
 He’s like the eye at the center of a storm of avidly impassioned filmmaking.

 At 16, Paolo Sorrentino returned home to find that both his parents were dead, killed by a carbon monoxide leak.
 On the night of the tragedy, Sorrentino was inside a football stadium, watching Diego Maradona play for his local team, Napoli.
 Afterward, he would say – not wholly joking – that Maradona saved his life – as if Maradona was “the hand of God.”
 More than three decades later, in the middle act of a career that has already won him an Oscar, the Italian filmmaker has retraced his steps, turned back the clock, and fashioned this foundational horror of his life into a fevered coming-of-age tale.
 The Hand of God is Sorrentino’s most nakedly personal film to date, almost to a fault in the way it jettisons the cool distance of The Great Beauty or ll Divo in favor of a sweaty, close-up evocation of youth.
 It’s a picture only Sorrentino could make and, being so personal, is at times a bit self-indulgent.